tencent cloud

 .setTopic(topic)

-// Secondary category of messages under a topic to differ messages within the same topic.
+// A secondary classification of messages under a topic, used to distinguish different types of messages within the same topic.

 .setTag(tag)